 Now in the eighth grade at St. Roch, Cameron and Adrianne have caught up with their classmates.

 "Had I not had any vouchers for the twins, I wouldn't have been able to afford it," Prewitt said.
 "I'm 71.
 I still work part time, and I have Social Security.
-There would have been no way I could have afforded St. Roch without the youchers" For Prewitt, sending her granddaughters to St. Roch wasn't just about the educational help they have received there "It's a community," she said.
+There would have been no way I could have afforded St. Roch without For Prewitt, sending her granddaughters to St. Roch wasn't just about the educational help they have received "It's a community," she said.
 "It's more than just education.
 It's faith and the community.
 I don't feel like you get that in a public school."
 'The money follows the child' As good an educational experience as Cameron and Adrianne have had at St. Roch, it could be made even better if universal school choice is approved by the legislature.
-As Chris Brunson, INPEA's associate executive director, explained, many private schools that receive vouchers up to now have had to hire administrative staff members simply to manage the voucher application process.
-"Schools that are not going to see one more dollar or enroll one more child because of the move to universal choice are going to free up a whole lot of administrative time to reinvest to direct services to students and improve quality of outcomes," Brunson said.
+As Chris Brunson, INPEA's associate executive director, explained, many private schools that receive vouchers up to now have had to hire administrative staff members simply to manage the voucher application 'Schools that are not going to see one more dollar or enroll one more child because of the move to universal choice are going to free up a whole lot of administrative time to reinvest to direct services to students and improve quality of outcomes," Brunson said.
 He added that providing financial information to qualify for vouchers is "invasive to families."
 "They have to divulge all kinds of things, not just their tax records," Brunson said.
 "In some cases, it's a lot more than that.
 And it's a burden to schools."
 The principles of school choice in Indiana go back much further than when the voucher program was created in 2011.
-Before then, moves were made to allow parents to enroll their children in any traditional public school district of their choice or in charter schools, which also pre-date the voucher program.
-McGuire emphasized that all of these changes have been based in the simple policy that "the money follows the child"
+Before then, moves were made to allow parents pre-date the voucher program.

+McGuire emphasized that all of these changes have been based in the simple policy that "the money follows

 "We're a state that believes in choice for parents to make the best decision about what setting is going to fit the education needs of their child," she said.
 Brunson added the most common school choice decision made by parents in Indiana is to send them from one traditional public school district to another one, not to a charter school or to a private school.
-"It's bigger than vouchers," he said.

-Elcesser noted that bringing the voucher program "across the finish line" and giving the last 3% of Hoosier families ineligible for a voucher access to one is a matter of fairness, because all families pay taxes that fund the program.
+"It's bigger than vouchers," he Elcesser noted that bringing the voucher program "across the finish line" and giving the last 3% of Hoosier families ineligible for a voucher access to one is a matter of fairness, because all families pay taxes that fund the program.